daolinet/daolinet/README.md

 Top-Level Features
 ------------------
 * Resource efficiency: Connection of containers does not consume server resource when the containers are not in active communication.
 You get more out of your server resource.
+This is unlike routing learning based connection for which servers keep spending resource on learning routing even when involved containers are idling not in communication.

 * Distribution anywhere: Docker servers can be laptops or PCs inside the firewalls of your office or home, servers in your own datacenter, or virtual machines in public clouds such as AWS.
 Trans-datacenter traffic is always encrypted.